 As with the EWAOL baremetal guidance above, EWAOL virtualization distribution images can also be modified to include run-time validation tests and security hardening by adding meta-ewaol-config/kas/tests.yml and meta-ewaol-config/kas/security.yml kas configuration files respectively.
-See Run-Time Integration Tests for more details on including run-time validation tests and Security Hardening for more details on security hardening.
+In addition, an EWAOL virtualization distribution image built for the AVA Developer Platform can be customized so that Guest VMs may be assigned an exclusive PCI device via Xen PCI passthrough capability, added via the meta-ewaol-config/kas/xen\pci\passthrough.yml kas configuration file.
+See Run-Time Integration Tests for more details on including run-time validation tests, Security Hardening for more details on security hardening, and Configuring Guest VM PCI Device Passthrough for more details on PCI passthrough configuration.